ajith-io/SDLC_18_Geek_Squad/1_Requirements/README.md

 -------------------| -----------------------------------------
 `User section`     | A user can create his data.
 `Database`         | It stores values for future reference.
-`Voice output`     | Audio response for the input when ever required.
-`Fitness`          | Personalised workout plan according to the BMI.
 `Finance`          | User can store and track his/her expenses.
 `Event and calender`| We can book any event and we can view in the calender.
 `Tracking`| Tracking the user's progress in his fitness journey (Including the calorie tracker).